RoelofSetsFire/data-processing-1/13 Design/30 Design 3/10 Content.md

 ##  Problem 2: Rainbow color map
 This is an individual assignment and will be graded pass/fail.

-Find a rainbow color map visualization on the web (see [Reading4] for reference).
+Find a rainbow color map visualization on the web (see [Reading 4] for reference).
 Please include a screenshot and link of the visualization.
 Briefly summarize its intended objective and audience.
 Does it fail to successfully convey information?
 If so, why?
 Is there a good reason for this specific visualization to use a rainbow color scheme?

 # Submit